Table of Contents

 - 17. List of 10 things to avoid during Coronavirus

-As per fresh reports, there has been a 150% jump in Corona cases and prime minister Narendra Modi, over a virtual meeting, has directed states to take stringent measures, to avoid a ‘second peak’ of the pandemic.
-States have also been urged to increase their vaccination centres and reduce any kind of vaccine wastage.
-At present, Maharashtra and Madhya Pradesh are among the worst-affected states, as are 70 other districts across India.
+The country’s fight against COVID-19 received a boost, as the vaccination coverage crossed the 100-crore mark.
+According to the Union Health Ministry, 52,40,60,890 crore Coronavirus vaccine doses have been administered, as on August 9, 2021.
+It was in April, when a 150% jump in Corona cases was reported and prime minister Narendra Modi directed states to take stringent measures, to mitigate a ‘second peak’ of the pandemic.
+States were urged to increase their vaccination centres and reduce any kind of vaccine wastage.
+At present, Maharashtra and Kerala are among the worst-affected states in India.

-Over 131 million people globally have been caught in the grip of the Coronavirus, while over 2.8 million have lost their lives.
+Over 200 million people globally have been caught in the grip of the Coronavirus, while more than 5 million have lost their lives.
 World-over, schools have been closed for varying periods, as have gyms, swimming pools, cinema halls, parks and such other social areas, where people come together.
 In the case of India, after a complete lockdown announced in March through May 2020, the lockdowns were lifted progressively, in a bid to gradually revive the economy.
 Offices also tried experimenting with the work-from-home method and housing societies have seen people staying indoors.

 Pandemics, such as the Coronavirus, call for preparedness and not panic.
 While offices experiment with the work-from-home model or the hybrid model, most of our readers may be safe at home.
 At such a juncture, housing societies have an important role to play.
 Housing societies and apartment complexes are bringing in rules to ensure that every family is safe.
 Take for example, Prestige St Johnswood in Bengaluru.
 As per its rules, this society has asked every resident to self-declare if he/she suspects or is tested positive for COVID-19.
 Not just government and medical officials, housing societies too are insisting that strict measures should be followed.
 Here is a guide to help you navigate these uncertain times.